 The psoas connects the spine to the legs and plays an integral role in supporting the proper alignment of your spine and has little to do with your hips.
-This muscle enables you to maintain a proper posture, and if its functionality is impaired, you may experience back pain or discomfort.
+This muscle enables you to maintain an appropriate posture; if its functionality is impaired, you may experience back pain or discomfort.

-Many yoga practitioners think of the psoas as a hip flexor, because when the muscle contracts, it brings the thigh and pelvis closer together, which makes certain yoga postures and other physical activities like walking possible.
+Many yoga practitioners think of the psoas as a hip flexor because when the muscle contracts, it brings the thigh and pelvis closer together, which makes specific yoga postures and other physical activities like walking possible.

-Then, the psoas major comes in contact with the iliacus and continues down the front of the spine and crosses the front of the pelvis.
+Then, the psoas major comes in contact with the iliacus, continues down the front of the spine, and crosses the front of the pelvis.
 Together, the psoas and iliacus attach at the lesser trochanter of the femur (the inner edge of your thigh bone).

-This grouping of the psoas major and iliacus are often referred to as iliopsoases.
+This grouping of the psoas major and iliacus is often referred to as iliopsoases.
 The function of the iliopsoas is to flex and rotate the hip joint.

 The psoas is attached to the spine and inner thigh and connects the upper and lower body.
-As a result, this muscle is relatively complex and, because of its location, it is an integral component of the body’s “core.”
-The psoas muscle has a correlation with the body’s center of gravity and stabilizes the body and affects movement.
+As a result, this muscle is relatively complex, and because of its location, it is an integral component of the body's "core."
+The psoas muscle correlates with the body's center of gravity, stabilizes the body, and affects movement.

 Psoas overuse can result in several symptoms.
 The most common symptom is pain that you feel directly at the iliopsoas.
-Your lower back or upper leg may also ache when your psoas muscle is under stress.
+Your lower back or upper leg may also ache when your psoas muscle is stressed.

 In the cases of severe strain or a level of force, you may also experience a tear.
 There are three psoas tear grades:

-- Grade 1 is a small tear that is typically associated with some pain, but the muscle remains fully functional.
+- Grade 1 is a small tear typically associated with pain, but the muscle remains fully functional.

 - Grade 2 tears are large enough to cause a degree of muscle loss.

-- Grade 3 tears are when the muscle fibers tear, and the muscle loses major functionality.
+- Grade 3 tears are when the muscle fibers tear, and the muscle loses significant functionality.

 If you suffer from psoas muscle pain, your best option may be to refrain from straining activity and to assume a comfortable position so that the muscle can rest.
 In the case of Grade 2 and 3 tears, you may have to seek treatment from a qualified healthcare provider.

 As we mentioned above, the psoas muscle is part of your core and stabilizes your body.
-This muscle is close to your hip bone and has a significant influence on your movements, balance, and flexibility.
+This muscle is close to your hip bone and significantly influences your movements, balance, and flexibility.

-Because of the close integration between the psoas and the spinal cord, the psoas muscle may also be connected to breathing, heart rate, and survival instincts via the reptilian brain, which is regarded to be the oldest part of our brain.
+Because of the close integration between the psoas and the spinal cord, the psoas muscle may also be connected to breathing, heart rate, and survival instincts via the reptilian brain, which is considered the oldest part of our brain.

-When you’re in a stress situation, the reptilian brain can initiate a fight-or-flight mode which causes the psoas muscles to tighten so that you can easily run away or take action to defend yourself.
+When you're in a stressful situation, the reptilian brain can initiate a fight-or-flight mode which causes the psoas muscles to tighten so that you can quickly run away or take action to defend yourself.

-It follows, then, that if your psoas muscles are relaxed, your mind will be relaxed as well.
+It follows, then, that if your psoas muscles are relaxed, your mind will also be relaxed.

 Then, lower your back knee to the ground, and place the top of your back foot on the mat so that your heel is facing upwards.
-Make sure that your front knee is over your ankle and that your back knee is under your hip or slightly behind it.
+Ensure that your front knee is over your ankle and your back knee is under your hip or slightly behind it.
 Then, lift your torso, tuck your tailbone, and draw your navel towards your spine.